 - Immunomodulators.
 These drugs dampen the immune system response to bring down inflammation.
 Your doctor may recommend one of these drugs if aminosalicylates don’t work for you.

 - Antibiotics.
 These medications help prevent and treat infections in the GI tract.
-They’re used to primarily to treat infections that may be causing further complications.
+They’re used primarily to treat infections that may be causing further complications.

 Surgery is an option, but it’s usually reserved for Crohn’s disease that doesn’t improve with medication or stops responding to it.
 Up to 75 percent of people with Crohn’s disease will eventually need surgery.